Shanghai General Hospital: Pre-Second Sino-Japanese War

 In 1863, invited by the French consul in Shanghai, Catholic priest Mannus Desjacoues came forward as an agent to raise 50,000 taels of silver to build a hospital in Shanghai.
 The hospital opened in 1864.
 At the time, administration was in the hands of the Shareholders' Association, while day-to-day medical affairs were in the hands of the Catholic sisters of the Daughters of Charity of Saint Vincent de Paul.
 In addition, the hospital used to admit only expatriate patients and did not treat Chinese patients.
 The hospital was founded as a small hospital with only 35 beds.

 In 1870, the Tianjin Massacre occurred and the situation in Shanghai became unstable, making the operation of the hospital very difficult for a while.
 As the lease was due to expire on December 31, 1876, the hospital management began to discuss the relocation of the hospital in September 1874 after the difficulties were overcome, with the initial director, F. B. Forbes, favoring Heard's Garden.
 In January 1875, newly appointed director William Keswick favored Endicott's Garden, although at that time the management was also considering purchasing land in Suzhou Creek for the hospital.
 In 1875, the hospital began negotiations with the Shanghai Municipal Council (SMC) to purchase land on the north bank of the Suzhou Creek outside the French Concession.
-The SMC agreed to the request and intended to place the hospital under the management of both the SMC and the Conseil D'Administration Municipale de la Concession Française de Changhai (authority of the French Concession), however the French were initially reluctant in order to maintain a certain degree of independence, however they simply could not afford to run the hospital and eventually compromised.
+The SMC agreed to the request and intended to place the hospital under the management of both the SMC and the Conseil D'Administration Municipale de la Concession Française de Changhai (authority of the French Concession), yet the French were initially reluctant in order to maintain a certain degree of independence.
+In the end, they simply could not afford to run the hospital and eventually compromised.
 In 1877, the hospital relocated and was given an official Chinese name.